chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

     G53 G0 Z=#102 Y=#101 X=#100

 In the past I added thoese lines always manually at the beginning of the \*.nc file in order to move safely to the workpiece without crashing into any clamps.
 For my typical setups I then just need to adopt the initial x-coordinate.
 When I need to change tools the spindle drives back to machine zero and then comes back to the workpiece.
-So I added this safe path automatically before and after each tool change like:
+So I added a safe path (by calling a subroutine which moves the spindle according to these variables) automatically before and after each tool change like:

     // go to safe position before doing tool change writeln('M98 P1234 (call subroutine 1234)');